Hapax legomenon

 Rank-frequency plot for words in the novel Moby-Dick.
 About 44% of the distinct set of words in this novel, such as "matrimonial", occur only once, and so are hapax legomena (red).
 About 17%, such as "dexterity", appear twice (so-called dis legomena, in blue).
 Zipf's law predicts that the words in this plot should approximate a straight line with slope −1.

 In corpus linguistics, a hapax legomenon (/ˈhæpəks lᵻˈɡɒmᵻnɒn/ also /ˈhæpæks/ or /ˈheɪpæks/; pl. hapax legomena; sometimes abbreviated to hapax, plural hapaxes) is a word or an expression that occurs only once within a context: either in the written record of an entire language, in the works of an author, or in a single text.
-The term is sometimes incorrectly used to describe a word that occurs in just one of an author's works but more than once in that particular work.
+The term is also sometimes used to describe a word that occurs in just one of an author's works but more than once in that particular work.
 Hapax legomenon is a transliteration of Greek ἅπαξ λεγόμενον, meaning "said once".

 The related terms dis legomenon, tris legomenon, and tetrakis legomenon respectively (/ˈdɪs/, /ˈtrɪs/, /ˈtɛtrəkᵻs/) refer to double, triple, or quadruple occurrences, but are far less commonly used.

 Hapax legomena are quite common, as predicted by Zipf's law, which states that the frequency of any word in a corpus is inversely proportional to its rank in the frequency table.
 For large corpora, about 40% to 60% of the words are hapax legomena, and another 10% to 15% are dis legomena.
 Thus, in the Brown Corpus of American English, about half of the 50,000 distinct words are hapax legomena within that corpus.

 Hapax legomenon refers to the appearance of a word or an expression in a body of text, not to either its origin or its prevalence in speech.
 It thus differs from a nonce word, which may never be recorded, may find currency and may be widely recorded, or may appear several times in the work which coins it, and so on.